Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: The DUAT Format of CNNs and ViTs

-In the previous sections, we explained that to unify CNNs and ViTs under the UAT, it is necessary to demonstrate that their various transformations (convolution, mean pooling, MHA, FFN) can be represented in matrix-vector form.
-UAT2LLMs has already shown how to represent MHA and FFN in matrix-vector form.
+In the previous sections, we explained that to unify CNNs and ViTs under the DUAT, it is necessary to demonstrate that their various transformations (convolution, mean pooling, MHA, and linear) can be represented in matrix-vector form.
+DUAT2LLMs has already shown how to represent MHA and linear in matrix-vector form.
 Therefore, in this section, we will specifically demonstrate how to convert convolution and mean pooling in CNNs into matrix-vector form using the Matrix-Vector Method.
-Additionally, we will interpret the unique aspects of MHA in ViTs within the context of CV.
+Additionally, we will interpret the unique aspects of Transformer within the context of CV.
+In the end, we give the DUAT format of residual-based CNNs and ViTs.

 Considering that convolution in CV can be either 2D or 3D and that the input and output may consist of single or multiple channels.
 We use the notation 1 to represent a single channel, I to represent an input with I channels, and O to represent an output with O channels.
-For example, 1-O indicates an operation with one channel input and O channels output.
+For example, 1-O indicates an operation with one channel input and $O$ channels output.
 Below, we will show how to convert these transformations into the corresponding matrix-vector forms.
+Then we will give the DUAT format of residual-based CNNs and ViTs.